Pharmaceutical Sciences : Pharmaceutics/Drug Dev

 Why study Pharmaceutical Sciences : Pharmaceutics/Drug Dev?

-The Masters in Pharmaceutical Sciences with emphasis on Pharmaceutics/Drug Development (MSDD) is a two-year, hybrid degree program with an online and in-class component.
-Tailored to meet the aspirations of working professionals, the program can be completed on a part-time basis with coursework offered on-site in the evening on weekdays (typically Mondays and Thursdays) or via online learning basis.
+The Masters in Pharmaceutical Sciences with emphasis on Pharmaceutics/Drug Development (MSDD) is a two-year, online degree.
+Tailored to meet the aspirations of working professionals, the program can be completed on a part-time basis with coursework offered as an online learning basis.

 A collaboration between academia, industry and government, the MSDD provides cross-disciplinary training in the scientific and regulatory and business aspects of drug development.
 Graduates are uniquely prepared to participate in the multidisciplinary process to translate a therapeutic concept from lab bench to bedside.